 Many ABC1 car brands like Aston Martin, Mercedes, BMW, Maserati, Ferrari etc are all consistently looking for the next sale.
 Often people that cross into the local franchise will simply be there to admire the aesthetics and beauty of a well-crafted motor vehicle and not be there to open a cheque book or initiate a bank transfer.

-To reduce window shopping and increase convertible leads, big brands should encourage franchises to adopt a strong inbound marketing strategy.
+So should car brands adopt inbound?
+To reduce window shopping and increase convertible leads, big brands must do their best to encourage franchises to consider a strong inbound marketing strategy.
 This would be a huge step forward, but if a process of marketing automation can reduce time wasting and increase leads then surely any business let alone a car franchise should wade in and adopt the practice.

 Struggling to find marketing time

 Speaking to a few of the bigger franchises here in the UK (Whetstone Audi) there is an emphasis on social media and digital marketing although they also have an agency that puts that practice in place for them.
 They do try to get their salespeople to adopt social media on their behalf, but most salespeople are simply money oriented, it’s all about the buck so closing sales are paramount.
 However what they should do is incentivise the staff to become advocates of the business, choosing a partner like smarpsocial to help implement an advocacy programme, which again would be a major step forward.